rongfengliang/inlets/README.md

 ## Test it out

+You can get a binary release from the [releases pages](https://github.com/alexellis/inlets/releases) and skip the installation of Go locally on both systems.

-You will need Golang 1.10 or 1.11 on both the exit-node or server and the client.
+For development you will need Golang 1.10 or 1.11 on both the exit-node or server and the client.

 * On the server or exit-node